 He has lectured and written numerous articles on various aspects of modern music and particularly on the interplay of cultural conditions and compositional thought in the 20th and 21st centuries.
 His writings on music have appeared in Perspectives of New Music, ex tempore, College Music Symposium, American Music, the Journal of Music Theory Pedagogy and on liner notes for New World Records.
 In addition, he is a preconcert lecturer for the Chicago Symphony.

-Paccione joined the music faculty at Western Illinois University in 1984 where he is Professor of Music Theory/Composition.
-He regularly teaches undergraduate and graduate courses in Music Theory, Music Composition, Musical Analysis, Counterpoint, Materials of Twentieth/Twenty-first Century Music and History of American Music.
-During his teaching career at Western, he has received six Faculty Excellence Awards and was named the 1988 Outstanding Teacher in the College of Fine Arts.
+Paccione joined the music faculty at Western Illinois University in 1984 where he was Professor of Music Theory/Composition.
+He regularly taught undergraduate and graduate courses in Music Theory, Music Composition, Musical Analysis, Counterpoint, Materials of Twentieth/Twenty-first Century Music and History of American Music.
+During his teaching career at Western, he received six Faculty Excellence Awards and was named the 1988 Outstanding Teacher in the College of Fine Arts.
 He was named Western Illinois University's Distinguished Faculty Lecturer for 2002 - the first Music faculty member to do so.
 His lecture was subsequently published in the music journal "ex tempore," (see Writings).
 He received the Outstanding Creativity Award from Western’s College of Fine Arts in 1988 and 2012.
-He is co-founder and co-director of Western's annual New Music Festival, now in its thirtieth year.
+He was co-founder and co-director of Western's annual New Music Festival.
+He retired from Western in the spring of 2018.

 Paul Paccione: Our Beauties are Not Ours, Works for Voices and Instruments.
 New World Records 80706 (02/2010).
 Includes Rhapsody (2005), Molly Paccione, clarinet, Jenny Perron piano; Stations: To Morton Feldman (1987), Michael Campbell, piano; Inscape: Three Choral Settings from Gerard Manley Hopkins (2007), Western Illinois University Singers, James Stegall, conductor; A Page for Will (2003), Nurit Tilles, piano; Three Motets: Arabesques, for four prerecorded clarinets (1999), Molly Paccione, clarinets; Five Songs from Christina Rossetti (2003), Terry Chasteen, tenor voice; Molly Paccione, clarinet; Moises Molina, cello; Andrea Molina, piano; "Postlude" from Planxty Cage (1993, rev. 1994) , Nurit Tilles, piano.
 Read liner notes by Blue Gene Tyranny.
 Purchase: Amazon, New World Records.